AlexandraKrause/Femiaculture/README.md

 # Femiaculture
 Shiny app for my master thesis
-11.02.: I changed the text so it should be better to understand now.
+11.02.: I changed the text, so it should be better to understand now.
 Sources are still missing.
-The impact pathway picture now aso is clearer i hope, since i also visualised the "other" resources i was adressing in the text
+The impact pathway picture now also is clearer I hope, since I also visualised the "other" resources I was addressing in the text